 These are the best practices and training methods that help you build legs and calves extremely muscular and powerful.
 We are all familiar with classic chicken leg syndrome: massive and well developed upper body supported by toothpick legs that looks neither aesthetic nor athletic.
 Unfortunately, this is a state exhibited by a lot of Street Workout enthusiastic and hardcore gym rats.
 They resemble Johnny Bravo (I think we all know the character).

 Now I don’t want to see you end up looking like Johnny Bravo so I have decided to help you build those legs the old school way just like we did to earn our well-developed, symmetrical physiques.
 Contrary to what most people and bodybuilders say, you can build your legs up to their potential with calisthenics successfully.
 However, building well-developed legs require lots of hard work, patience, pain, and consistency if done by the book.
 Just remember all the ‘day after leg day’ memes on social media!

 1. Use Compound Exercises to Build Legs and Calves

 We do not train with any fancy, isolation type movements and hence do not recommend others to do so.
-Our training revolves around basic movements and compound exercises that are natural to body’s inertia.
+Our training revolves around basic movements and compound exercises that are natural to the body’s inertia.
 Compound exercises (like sprints, squats etc.) involve the movement of all leg muscles in a synchronized manner.
 There are ten different compound exercises that we use:

 - Weighted Squats (using a partner as external weight, weighted vest or barbells etc.)

 - Pistol Squats or One-Legged Squats (Bulgarian Split-Squats, Assisted Pistols, and its basic variations)